varshasharon/copy-file/README.md

 : Print the output

 ## PROGRAM:
-#Developed by: E. VARSHA SHARON
+#Developed By: E. VARSHA SHARON

-#Register Number: 22004867
+#Reference No: 22004867
 with open("text.txt") as f:
-    with open("text1.txt", "w") as f1:
+    with open("text1.txt","w") as f1:
         for line in f:
             f1.write(line)
 ### OUTPUT:

 ![copy](https://user-images.githubusercontent.com/98278161/215007396-25e06c3f-074f-422a-8a00-7f107f198a2c.jpeg)